-The majority of these cases of abuse—nearly 97 percent—have been committed by non-Native individuals.
+While 35 percent of women (and 33 percent of men) experienced violence at the hands of a Native American perpetrator, a whopping 97 percent of women (and 90 percent of men) experienced violence committed by non-Native individuals.
 And until an expanded version of the Violence Against Women Reauthorization Act (VAWA) passed in 2013, tribal courts in the 566 federally-recognized Native American tribes across the country did not have jurisdiction over non-Indian perpetrators.
 This meant these non-Native offenders were essentially granted immunity for their crimes.

 Sign up for emails

 Receive new and helpful articles weekly.
 Sign up here.

 Deborah Parker’s assailant was one of those who seemingly slipped through the cracks.
 Parker has lived on the Tulalip Indian Reservation in Washington her whole life.
 She’s a former member of the Tulalip Tribe’s board of directors and today works as a consultant and speaker on social justice for indigenous women.
 She’s also a married mom of five.

 But when she was a little girl, a non-Indian extended family member sexually assaulted her, and kept assaulting her until she was in the 4th grade.
 She didn’t report the crime until much later and her abuser was never prosecuted.

 Sadly, she’s heard many stories like hers over the years, like that of her aunt, who was raped by four men some 20 years ago on the reservation.
 When her aunt tried to seek help off the reservation, she was told she needed to return and report the crime to her tribal government.

 “But they didn’t have the services to help her then,” recalls Parker.
 “This was in the ‘90s.
 She ended up taking drugs and killing herself.”